Money Mondays continues (see index at bottom)...

 14- Use sales fliers and the Internet to comparison shop.
 Prices can vary widely from store to store on the same item.

-15- Warehouse stores (Sam's Club, Costco, etc.) are not always the cheapest option.
+15- Warehouse stores (Sam's Club, Costco, etc.) are good ways to save money, but don't assume they are always the cheapest option.
 Often times a generic or store brand elsewhere will be just as good and less expensive than a name brand at the warehouse store.

 16- Avoid the use of credit cards, charge accounts, rent-to-own, and other forms of debt.
 You will not only save on interest and other fees, you will most likely buy less in the first place.